 Ian Silk is the Chief Executive of AustralianSuper and is responsible for the overall management of the fund and the provision of advice to the board.
-Ian is a member of the Australian Government's Financial Literacy Board and a Director of Industry Super Australia.
+Ian is a member of the Australian Government's Financial Literacy Board, a Director of Industry Super Australia, and has recently been appointed to the Basketball Australia Board.
 Ian was previously the Chief Executive of the Australian Retirement Fund.
 Ian holds a Bachelor of Economics, a Diploma of Financial Services (Financial Planning) and a Post-Graduate Diploma in Labour Relations Law.
 Ian was appointed Chief Executive at AustralianSuper on 1 July 2006.

 Mark is the Deputy Chief Executive and Chief Investments Officer of AustralianSuper, acting as an advisor to the board, developing and implementing investment strategies, and managing the work of AustralianSuper's investment advisers.
 Mark was the Chief Executive of the Superannuation Trust of Australia (STA) for three years before the merger with ARF to form AustralianSuper.
 Prior to AustralianSuper, Mark worked for 14 years at National Mutual/AXA, moving his way through the company from Economist to Senior Manager of Investment Services.
 He also spent four years working as an economist in the Federal Department of Treasury.
 Mark has a Bachelor of Economics (Hons) and holds the Chartered Financial Analyst (CFA) designation.
 Mark is also a Director of Industry Superannuation Property Trust (ISPT) and IFM Investor Advisory Board.
 Mark started in the role of Deputy Chief Executive and Chief Investment Officer of AustralianSuper on 1 July 2006.